liquidctl/liquidctl/docs/corsair-hxi-rmi-psu-guide.md

 Input power and efficiency are estimated from efficiency data advertised by Corsair in the respective HXi and RMi PSU user manuals.

+These estimates are not accurate at load levels bellow 10%, in particular with the HX1500i and the 2022 re-issue of the HX1000i.

 _Changed in 1.11.0: temperature sensors 1 and 2 have been renamed to VRM and case, respectively._<br>